Come join our sailing community in Guatemala

 Help

-Help with general maintenance, and many different kind of little task, painting, varnishing, carpenter, sanding, fiberglassing, fixing leaks, offering a walk to our dog, security at night with the boats at anchor, cooking, shopping,sailing, sewing sails, Bimini.
+Help with general maintenance, and many different kind of little task, painting, varnishing, carpenter, sanding, fiberglassing, fixing leaks, security at night with the boats at anchor, cooking, shopping,sailing, sewing sails, Bimini.

 • Languages spoken